Nikolaos Ventouras: His work

-He worked and was friends with other major Greek artists such as Nikos Hadjikyriakos-Ghikas, Alamanos Spyros and Eleni Vakalo.
+Ventouras worked and was friends with other major Greek artists such as Nikos Hadjikyriakos-Ghikas, Alamanos Spyros and Eleni Vakalo.

 He first presented his work in Athens, at the 1948 Panhellenic Art Exhibition in Athens and continued to exhibit his work every year until 1969.
-Nikolaos Ventouras has participated in individual, group and international exhibitions in Greece and abroad.
-It is noteworthy to mention that he also participated at the Biennale of São Paulo (1955,1957), the Alexandria Biennale (1957), the Venice Biennale (1964).
+Ventouras has participated in individual, group and international exhibitions in Greece and abroad.
+He also participated at the Biennale of São Paulo (1955,1957), the Alexandria Biennale (1957), the Venice Biennale (1964).

 In 1982, four of his prints were added to the British Museum department of Prints and Drawings with the famous Easter procession from the church of St Nicholas being one among them, along his personal favourites, The bend in the road.

-His first solo exhibition was presented in 1963 at the Athens Institute of Technology.
+Ventouras's first solo exhibition was presented in 1963 at the Athens Institute of Technology.
 A retrospective exhibition of his work was held a year after his death, in 1991 in Athens.
 Art Gallery Hyacinth.
 On May 29, 2016, the “Municipal Art Gallery” in Corfu opens its doors to a retrospective exhibition, in memory of "Nikolaos, Ada and Fanny Ventoura”, and is titled “Persistently Modern”.

 The largest retrospective exhibition to date was curated by his grandson and presented at the Piraeus Annex of the Benaki Museum in 2017.
 It featured over 500 original works of art as well as notes, sketches and studies.
 It took over 4 years of preparatory work to present this large body of work and was accompanied by a book with a foreword by Martin Royalton-Kisch, until 2009 Senior Curator in the Department of Prints and Drawings of The British Museum.

-Although he experimented and printed in all kinds of surfaces, it was etching on copper plates that won him over.